 Project Overview

-Utility improvements are being made to increase the city's sewer system capacity.
-Trench less installation methods will be used throughout construction to reduce surface impacts and to expedite the project's completion schedule.
+Utility improvements are being made to increase the city's sanitary sewer system capacity.
+Trenchless installation methods will be used throughout construction to reduce surface impacts and to expedite the project's completion schedule.

-To support future development and population growth, the City of Ann Arbor and the University of Michigan are partnering to expand the city's sewer system capacity.
+In an effort to support future development and population growth, the City of Ann Arbor and the University of Michigan are partnering together to expand the City’s sanitary sewer system capacity.

-The project aligns with the City of Ann Arbor's Master Plan, which outlines the need for future capacity enhancements, but also accommodates the University of Michigan's plans to develop a new Central Campus residential complex that will be built and occupied by Fall 2026.
+The project aligns with the City's Comprehensive Plan – which outlines the need for future capacity enhancements – but also accommodates U-M’s plans to develop a new Central Campus residential complex that will be built and occupied by Fall 2026.

 Project Limits